ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 }
 ```

-On exiting the Summary edit control, the `InputText` control sets `Value = value` (`Value` is the property value in `RecordEditorContext`), invokes it's own `ValueChanged` event then calls `NotifyFieldChanged` on `EditContext`.
+On exiting the Summary edit control, the `InputText` control sets `Value = value` (`Value` is the property value in `RecordEditorContext`), invokes it's own `ValueChanged` event, followed by calling `NotifyFieldChanged` on `EditContext`.
 This precipitates two processes.

 #### RecordEditorContext Property Set

 The property set in `RecordEditorContext` sets the `EditedValue` of the `RecordFieldValue` to the new value and then kicks off `Validate` which performs a validation.
-The set, `Validate` and subsiquent validations are all synchronous operations.
+Set, `Validate` and subsiquent validations are all synchronous operations.
 They complete before `NotifyFieldChanged` is called on `EditContext`.
-This is important, the validation process is complete before `EditContext` runs code or kicks off any events.
+This is important: the validation process is complete before `EditContext` runs code or kicks off any events.
 The last action of `Validate` is to notify the `EditContext` that the Validation State has changed - `this.EditContext.NotifyValidationStateChanged()`.

 ```c#
 // Code snippet from EditContext.cs